 Campus Architectural Teams

-The Campus Architectural Teams are instrumental in providing guidance to the design and construction professionals as they work through the process of designing a new or modernized school.
+The Campus Architectural Teams of CATs are instrumental in providing guidance to the design and construction professionals as they work through the process of designing a new or modernized school.
 Each campus will be designed to reflect specific community needs based on the principles articulated in the district’s Educational Specifications and the bond budget authorized by the voters.

 CAT members commit to review and accept the deliverable as prepared by the campus project team at key points of the design process.
 The CAT will sign off on each milestone deliverable, thereby “accepting and acknowledging” the work.
 Ultimately, the district is responsible for accepting the final design and authorizing construction.